Monika Ivkic: 2010: Irish Eurovision Song Contest

 On 10 February 2010, RTÉ announced that Ivkic would participate in the Irish national finals for the Eurovision Song Contest 2010 with a song called "Fashion Queen", where she later finished in third place.
 The song was released a few weeks later and reached number 86 in the Irish charts.
 With "Fashion Queen" she wanted to take off again in Germany and Austria, as well as internationally.

 The song received mild controversy on several chat forums and radio stations, as it was claimed to have sounded very similar to Christina Aguilera's song "Candyman".
 It is nevertheless Ivkic's most successful single.
 The accompanying music video was also in rotation.

 Book

-In February 2009, Ivkic published a book called Lasst euch vom Bohlen nicht verkohlen – Tipps und Tricks für Superstars (und alle, die es werden wollen) (roughly: Don't let Bohlen Carbonize You: Tips and Tricks for Superstars (and Anybody Who Wants to Become One)).
+In February 2009, Ivkic published a book called Lasst euch vom Bohlen nicht verkohlen – Tipps und Tricks für Superstars (und alle, die es werden wollen) (roughly: Don't let Bohlen Fool You: Tips and Tricks for Superstars (and Anybody Who Wants to Become One)).
 She describes how one behaves in casting shows and tricks and tips for people who want to apply there.
 Ivkic also describes her own impressions of the casting.
 The book, published in German only, was generally quite successful, above all in Austria.